 As agriculture remains a key element to foster economic growth in Colombia, its government has found trade facilitation to be a useful approach to enhance Colombia's agricultural trade.
 The GOC has made various efforts to boost agricultural exports, which are limited to a handful number of products such as cut flowers, bananas, and coffee.
-The Duque administration, which began in 2018, has repeatedly stressed the importance of agriculture and economic opportunities in rural areas to foster sustainable peace, following the 2016 peace accord signed with the Revolutionary Armed Forces of Colombia (FARC).
-Colombia's agricultural trade has been increasing over the years, supported by 16 trade agreements the government has signed, including FTAs with the United States and the European Union.
+The Petro administration, which began on August 7, 2022, has repeatedly stressed the importance of creating a productive agricultural economy in order to achieve Colombia's food self-sufficiency.